s-mishra/midsea_template/content/summer-school/2025/index.md

 # Optional header image (relative to `assets/media/` folder).
 ---

-Following on from the successful [MIDSEA Summer School 2024](/summer-school/2024) in Quy Nhon, Viet Nam, this year we are moving to the ancient city of Yogyakarta in Indonesia.
-The MIDSEA Summer School 2025 will run from 23 to 29 June, in partnership with Universitas Gadjah Mada, one of Indonesia’s and the region’s leading universities.
+Following on from the successful [MIDSEA Summer School 2024](/summer-school/2024) in Quy Nhon, Viet Nam, this year we are moving to the ancient city of **Yogyakarta in Indonesia**.
+The [MIDSEA Summer School 2025](/summer-school/2025) will run from **23 to 29 June**, in partnership with Universitas Gadjah Mada, one of Indonesia’s and the region’s leading universities.

 The main features of the Summer School will be:
 - Parallel Tracks to cover basic and advanced topics in infectious disease modelling